frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 disqus: true
 ---

 With the arrival of RxJS 5.4 a while back, the RxJS team has given us yet another way to support multicasting in our applications.
 They introduced the `shareReplay` operator.
-With this new one around the corner, you might start wondering when to use which one.
-That's what this post is all about.
+With this new one around the corner, you might start wondering when to use which operator.
+Well, it's your lucky day 'cause that's what this post is all about.

 ## What is multicasting